 Melissa (Alpha Omicron Pi) explained that planning recruitment teaches sisters how to present themselves during interviews as well as topics to discuss.
 Sisters learn to ask questions to find out if someone is ambitious and will be able to lead your chapter.
 Sisters learn to get to know someone’s personality, what they want out of a chapter, and the qualities they can bring to make the chapter better in a short amount of time.
 Similarly, interviewers have a short amount of time to decide if a candidate will be a good fit, and provide value for the company.

-Kaitlyn (Chi Omega) learned three skills from recruitment: efficient problem solving, management, and teamwork.
-Efficient problem solving which is crucial for career success.
-Kaitlyn wrote that, “when working in the real world, you may realize that certain dilemmas in work are fundamentally the same stressful issues.
-The important thing is to remember your recruitment training: keep calm, put on a smile and find a solution.
-And remember, always be prepared with a Plan B.” The ability to manage effectively is an essential aspect of a successful career, as Kaitlyn explained, “a full house of sisters and a monumental list of unchecked boxes on a recruitment list use to be daunting in college, but the fact that you survived proved that you learned to manage not only yourself, but others.
+Kaitlyn (Chi Omega) learned three skills from recruitment: efficient problem-solving, management, and teamwork.
+Efficient problem-solving is crucial for career success.
+Kaitlyn wrote that “when working in the real world, you may realize that certain dilemmas in work are fundamentally the same stressful issues.
+The important thing is to remember your recruitment training: keep calm, put on a smile, and find a solution.
+And remember, always be prepared with a Plan B.” The ability to manage effectively is an essential aspect of a successful career, as Kaitlyn explained, “a full house of sisters and a monumental list of unchecked boxes on a recruitment list used to be daunting in college, but the fact that you survived proved that you learned to manage not only yourself but others.
 Not only is this a highly marketable trait, but the fact that you effectively communicate and divide tasks is a highly applicable skill in any area of your life.”
-Recruitment also taught Kaitlyn teamwork skills, as she says, “working on sorority recruitment is a huge commitment and the only way to get through it is to build strong relationships with your sisters.
+Sorority recruitment also taught Kaitlyn teamwork skills, as she says, “working on sorority recruitment is a huge commitment and the only way to get through it is to build strong relationships with your sisters.
 This is directly relatable to putting time and effort into your co-workers so that you do a better job on that presentation or group project.
 You want to be on great terms with whoever you work with because it will be reflected in your work.”